A shoulder surfer is someone

 Things That Amuse Me

 - 2600 Magazine.
-This is a fitting "follow-on" to the TAP Newsletter.
+This is a fitting "follow-on" to the TAP Newsletter that I published once upon a time.

 - The Playground Bullies Are Learning How To Type, the Forbes Magazine article that used my quote as the title.
 I was asked, "What kind of person writes viruses?".